Latest posts by Laura Cyples

 According to Psychology Today, Emotional Intelligence, or EQ, is ‘the ability to identify and manage your own emotions and the emotions of others.
 It is generally said to include three skills: emotional awareness; the ability to harness emotions and apply them to tasks like thinking and problem solving; and the ability to manage emotions, which includes regulating your own emotions and cheering up or calming down other people.’

-The ability to understand and manage emotions is the ability to understand and manage others.
+The ability to understand and manage emotions is the ability to understand and lead others.

-Someone who is very self-aware is able to regulate their own inner feelings and thoughts; they act consciously, rather than reacting.
+Someone who is very self-aware can regulate their inner feelings and thoughts; they act consciously, rather than reacting.
 Self-aware people are often more compassionate and are great listeners.

-Being able to absorb information and to process thoughts and emotions clearly are key skills for a copywriter.
+Being able to absorb information and to process thoughts and emotions are critical skills for a copywriter.

 An emotionally intelligent writer will be a highly effective team member.